 Also now out of favour is giving the sort of extensive local council content in a local elections broadcast that this 1988 one had.
 In the Liberal Democrats at least that’s in large part due to the way the party’s polling evidence stacked up – saying that people were little swayed in their local votes by hearing what the party had done in a local council in another part of the country.

-Still in favour in more recent times is the mix of head and heart on display in the broadcast with its use of “cost effective and caring”.
+Still in favour in more recent times was the mix of head and heart on display in the broadcast with its use of “cost-effective and caring”.
 You could almost say it’s a matter of having both economically responsible and fair policies.
 A stronger economy and a fairer society, even.

 For a more successful blast from the past, complete with more jokes, take a look too at the first party political broadcast which John Cleese did for the party.